joovnaz/Floomeen/README.md

 }
 ```

 Naturally this is a greatly simplified data model of course.
-`CustomerOrderId` property represents a unique key of our order,
+Here `CustomerOrderId` property represents a unique key of our order,
 and `CustomerId` is a foreign key to Customer entity.
+A `Customer` has one-or-more `CustomerOrders`.

-Clearly, our CustomerOrder owns a state (right?) on our case the `OrderStatus` property.
+Clearly, our order will own a state (right?) here stored by the `OrderStatus` property.
 So far so good.

-Now imaging to use Floomeen for managing a real customer order FSM workflow.
-We definitively to persist state data using `CustomerOrder` POCO entity.

-Before processing let's take a step back.
-Suppose Customer order to go through three simple states: `New`, `Shipping` and `Delivered`.
+Imagine also our customers order going through three simple states: `New`, `Shipping` and `Delivered`.
-When the order is firstly created in the system its state is `New`, waiting to get shipped.
+When the order is firstly created in the system its state become `New`, waiting to get shipped.
-While on the jorney to arrive at Customer location once departed from our warehouse, the state of the customer order will be `Shipping`.
+After cargo, while on the jorney to arrive at Customer location, the state of the order is `Shipping`.
-Finally the order status will change to `Delivered` right after customer signature.
+Finally, order status will be `Delivered` right after the customer signature.

 This how our `CustomerOrderFloomeen` would look like:

 ```

-public class CustomerOrderFloomeen : MineBase {
+public class CustomerOrderFloomeen : MeenBase {

         public struct State
         {
             public const string New = "New";
             public const string Shipping = "Shipping";
-            public const string Delivered = "Shipping";
+            public const string Delivered = "Delivered";
         }

         public struct Command